keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 </tbody>
 </table>

 I researched a ton of bootcamps and I narrowed it down to two; Appacademy and Hackreactor.
-I won't cover why I didn't choose any other bootcamps because they didn't meet my criteria above.
+I won't cover other bootcamps; just know I didn't choose them because they didn't meet my criteria above.
 I decided to only apply to Appacademy at the moment and the next section explains why.

 ## [Appacademy](https://www.appacademy.io)

 I applied to Appacademy sometime in September 2016.